pi-hole/docs/docs/regex/tutorial.md

 # Pi-hole regular expressions tutorial

 We provide a short but thorough introduction to our regular expressions implementation.
-This may come in handy if you are designing blocking or whitelisting rules (see also our cheat sheet below!).
+This may come in handy if you are designing rules to deny or allow domains (see also our cheat sheet below!).
 In our implementation, all characters match themselves except for the following special characters: `.[{}()\*+?|^$`.
 If you want to match those, you need to escape them like `\.` for a literal period, but no rule without exception (see character groups below for further details).

 ## Anchors (`^` and `$`)